-Figure 6: Esitmates of Chronically Homeless across Sacramento 2013-2017 PIT counts (Sheltered vs. Unsheltered)
+Figure 6: Sheltered and Unsheltered Chronically Homeless in the Sacramento 2013-2017 PIT counts

-This suggests that the number of people who are chronically homeless has more than doubled in recent years in Sacramento County.
+• This suggests that the number of people who are chronically homeless has more than doubled in recent years in Sacramento County.

 - The largest increase in the last two years was among people experiencing chronic homelessness and sleeping outside on the night of the count. - The number of people who were chronically homeless and unsheltered increased from 313 individuals in 2015 to 803 (with a margin of +/- 67) in 2017. - The number of people who were indicated as chronically homeless but sheltered on the night of the count also experienced a similar, though less steep, growth/ - Chronically homeless individuals who were sheltered increased from 153 to 323, between 2015 and 2017.